 In Belgium, the federal parliament can never recall a decree of a community or region.

-A decree or a federal law can be partially or entirely annulled by the Court of Arbitration (**), when the community, region or federal State exceeds its authority.
+A decree or a federal law can be partially or entirely annulled by the Constitutional Court (**), when the community, region or federal State exceeds its authority.

 The federal Parliament and the community and regional councils are mutually autonomous.